How to Find Your Word of the Year

 Amazing things really will start to happen and your word can (and will!) help you make impactful decisions with intentional action, but only if you stick with it.
 Make the decision and stay committed.
 Remember that great things don’t happen overnight.
 Instead, it’s the seemingly insignificant actions taken every day that help you to achieve your goals over the year and create significant change.

 Remember, this doesn’t have to start in January.
 You can start at any time – you just have to decide to and do it.
-If you need a little extra help finding your word, you can grab the worksheet here!

 While I always love doing this at the beginning of the year, you truly can get tremendous benefit at any point during the year.
 I hope your 2020 is already off to a great start!
 What is your word of the year?